LouisOuellet/blacklist/README.md

 ### Blacklists
 Blacklists can be updated in the list.json file using your favorite editor.
 ### Settings
-Edit the settings.json file with your favorite editor.
+Create a settings.json file with your favorite editor.
+This is required for email reporting.
 #### Sample
 ```json
 {